wallymathieu/visualfsharp/examples/fsconcepts.md

 ##  Haskell Type Classes

-We represent Haskell type classes as Generic interfaces.
+We represent Haskell type classes as generic interfaces.

 ```Haskell
   class Eq a where